Muhie/muhie-me/_posts/2024-08-14-my-first-post.md

 ## Building My Website with Jekyll and GitHub Pages

 Hello, world!
 I'm thrilled to introduce you to my brand-new tech blog, built with Jekyll and hosted on GitHub Pages.
-As a Mac user, I wanted a seamless and efficient way to share my projects and insights with the world, and Jekyll provided the perfect solution.

 ### Why Jekyll and GitHub Pages?